rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

    {{<image src="mfa-trusted-devices.png" alt="" title="">}}

-If you remove a device from the **Trusted Devices** list, you must use multi-factor authentication when you next log in to your account on that device.
+If you remove a device from the **Trusted Devices** list, you must use multifactor authentication when you next log in to your account on that device.